Graduate Programs and Courses

 AHS 6004 DETERMINANTS OF HEALTH: HEALTHY PUBLIC POLICY

 This course will explore the development of the philosophy of the determinants of health, and identify the determinants of health and their relationship with health status.
 As the course unfolds, students will gain an understanding of the philosophical underpinnings, as well as understanding their inter-relationships.
 An understanding of the complexity of developing healthy public policy that addresses multiple determinants of health will be developed by students, as well as the consideration of the implications of policy from the perspective of the determinants of health.
+Determinants of Indigenous health will be also be discussed.

 HOURS OF CREDIT: 3